 The rational part of the brain mainly revolves around planning, organising, problem solving, social learning and innovation, language and abstract thought.

-We can trigger this part of the brain by using one of the following principals.
-As a brand you can either, demonstrate a product (through a blogpost with imagery or through video), listing specifications, being the authority on that specific product or providing evidence that the product/ service works.
+We can trigger this part of the brain by using one of the following principles.
+As a brand, you can either, demonstrate a product (through a blog post with imagery or through video), listing specifications, being the authority on that specific product or provide evidence that the product/ service works.

 So, what’s a quick way to create a CTA through this system?
 Easy, reward your users.
 You can do this by doing the following:

 Give them a superior user interface and a unique user experience

 To be truly persuasive in digital marketing, you have to target all 3 of these systems.
 So to sum it up In a nutshell, your website needs to be: